dev99pedro/Deputado-Api/README.md

 ## Deputado-Api
-This project consumes the API that provides information about the deputies of Rio Grande do Sul (RS), including data on their expenses.
-It allows detailed queries of deputies, such as name, party, and the expenses associated with each one, offering a clear and accessible view of public spending.
+This project consumes the API that provides information about the deputies of Rio Grande do Sul (RS), including their expenses.
+It allows detailed queries of deputies, such as name, political party, and the expenses associated with each one, offering a clear and accessible view of public spending.

 ## Technology